metarhia/metarhia.com/application/resources/content/partnership/project.md

-# collaboration offer for a project
+# Collaboration offer for a project

 We propose Architecture and R&D as a Service.
 Use best practices from the creators of Metarhia & Node.js.
 Don’t make in-house architecture and system